Vaccination reactions in pets

 When to contact your vet

 Negative media coverage around vaccination side effects in recent years has raised concerns for many people.
-However, it’s important to remember that despite there being a very small risk when giving a vaccination, the risk of leaving them without is far greater.
+However, it’s important to remember that the benefits of vaccination far outweigh the small risk of a vaccine reaction.

 Vaccinations have been so effective in recent times, that we hardly see some of the diseases we vaccinate against anymore.
-However, we do still see these diseases in areas where vaccination rates are low.
-If we all stopped vaccinating it would only be a matter of time before our pets were routinely catching the diseases we can easily protect them from.
+However, we do still see them in areas where vaccination rates are low.
+If we all stopped vaccinating our pets it would only be a matter of time before we started to see a rise in the diseases we can easily protect against, and in many cases these are very serious diseases which can be fatal.

 Did you find this page useful?